moe-ai/Pavement-Assessment/README.md

 # Pavement Quality Assessment

-I collaborated with UC Davis center of robotic to develop an efficient Deep Learning to assess and classify pavement distress.
+I collaborated with UC Davis center of robotic to develop an efficient Deep Learning to detect and classify pavement distress.

 In the first stage, the DL is implimented using an onboard lowcost laptop with a TPU unit and camera.
 This enables low cost real-time assessment of 1000 of kms and software warns the operator where further field data may be required.